 - Quill, where the parquet flooring is recreated from Jefferson's design for Monticello's main salon.
-A collection of 18th-century maps on the walls of Quill follow Jefferson's journey through the wine regions of France, Germany and Italy.
+A collection of 18th-century maps on the walls of Quill follows Jefferson's journey through the wine regions of France, Germany and Italy.

-- Our Book Room includes an author’s corner designated for authors in residence who dedicate a copy of their book for placement amongst our shelves.
+- The Book Room, inspired by Jefferson's own Book Room at Monticello offering an author’s corner designated for authors in residence who dedicate a copy of their book for placement amongst our shelves.